COVID-19 Vaccination and Testing

 Hours of Operation:

-From the week of Sep 6, the clinic will be running on the following days, unless indicated otherwise in the weekly update below:
+The clinic primarily runs by appointment and will be running on the following days, unless indicated otherwise in the weekly update below:

 - Tuesday from 2:45 – 8:00 p.m.